ankit-sam/fio/HOWTO.rst

 	larger than :option:`zonerange` then each zone will be accessed multiple times before skipping to the next zone.

 	For :option:`zonemode` =zbd, this is the size of a single zone.
-The :option:`zonerange` parameter is ignored in this mode.
+If :option:`zonerange` parameter is also specified for this mode, then this should in multiple of the size of a single zone.
+        The :option:`zonesize` divided by :option:`zonerange` is the number of zones to write then skip :option:`zoneskip` divided by :option:`zonerange` zones.

 .. option:: zonecapacity=int